Egton Bridge

-Egton Bridge is a village in the Scarborough district of North Yorkshire, England.
+Egton Bridge is a village in the county of North Yorkshire, England.
 It lies within the North York Moors National Park, on the River Esk, between the villages of Glaisdale and Grosmont, about six miles south-west of Whitby, and on the route of the Esk Valley Walk.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

-The stone bridge that crosses the Esk was rebuilt in 1992, having been destroyed by flood in the 1930s.Trevor Elliott from New Zealand, did the falsework on the bridge rebuild, using a RMD 500 series system.
+The stone bridge that crosses the Esk was rebuilt in 1992, having been destroyed by flood in the 1930s.

 Amenities

 The village is served by Egton railway station, on the Esk Valley Line, which also serves the nearby village of Egton.

 There are two hotels in the village: the Horseshoe Hotel and the Postgate Inn.
 Bordering the village is Egton Estate, a shooting estate at the heart of which is Egton Manor, a Grade II Listed building built in 1869 by the Foster family, whose descendants still own and operate the property.